-The Company has engaged KMPS, a U.S.-based company which specializes in the design and manufacturing for modular mass transfer systems for the chemical process industry, as a subcontractor to design and fabricate the second stage module for the proposed USGC Facility.
-A module in this context is a complete process unit.
+The Company has engaged KMPS, a U.S.-based company which specializes in the design and manufacturing for modular mass transfer systems for the chemical process industry, as a subcontractor to design and fabricate the second stage for the proposed USGC Facility.
 It includes all the equipment to completely process a feedstock and produce the required output for that stage.
-The second stage module is the Molecular Separation Unit where the Company's Group III base oil products are extracted.
+The second stage is the Molecular Separation Unit where the Company's Group III base oil products are extracted.

-In March 2019, KMPS completed solvent extraction production pilot testing that produced a high-quality and lowquality base oil stream.
+In March 2019, KMPS completed solvent extraction production pilot testing that produced a high-quality and low-quality base oil stream.
 Base oil quality is defined by several benchmarks, including viscosity, sulfur content, clarity and other similar metrics.
+In 2017, a low quality base oil was pilot tested at Duke Technologies, a US-based company which specializes in liquid hydrotreatment in the refining and alternatives fuels industries.
+This pilot test proved that production of base oil meeting Group II/II+ is achievable.

-In July 2019, the Company sent a low-quality base oil sample to PDI, a U.S.-based company which specializes in liquid and gas analysis equipment for a variety of industries, for stage 3 hydro-treatment piloting.
-Hydro-treating is a chemical process commonly used in the oil and gas industry to expose unsaturated hydrocarbon molecules to hydrogen in order to improve their chemical qualities.
-The results from this pilot testing are expected in the fourth quarter of 2021 and are expected to be used to refine the design of the USGC Facility.
+Hydro-treating is a chemical process commonly used in the oil and gas industry to expose unsaturated hydrocarbon molecules to hydrogen in order to improve their chemical qualities and remove contaminants.